 You use a workstation, maybe a small cluster, or you wait in a queue to run your jobs.
 What if you had access to 16 cores, or even 100,000 cores when you needed them, and only had to pay for what you used?
 With Batch you can.
 Avoid the waiting that can limit your imagination.
 What could you do on Azure that you can’t do today?

 Tell us what to execute

 At the core of Batch is a high-scale job scheduling engine that’s available to you as a managed service.
-Use the scheduler in your application to despatch work.
+Use the scheduler in your application to dispatch work.
 Batch can also work with cluster job schedulers or behind the scenes of your software as a service (SaaS).
-You don’t need to write your own work queue, dispatcher or monitor.
+You don’t need to write your own work queue, dispatcher, or monitor.
 Batch gives you this as a service.

 Let Batch take care of scale for you